-These excursions are paid for in Africa, apart from the return ferry (if you need to travel back to Dar es Salaam for onward travels) which is payable prior to departure.
+These excursions are paid for in Africa with the exception of the Zanzibar Island stay, which is booked and paid for in advance in London if you wish to do these options.
 Do note these excursions are run by local operators on the ground.
 They are not run by Absolute Africa.